RMandelbaum/RMandelbaum.github.io/_posts/2018-05-24-rspec_using_bdd_in_our_code.markdown

 Let’s break this code down:

 * We use another `describe` block for our add method.
-We prefix class methods with a “.” and an instance method with a “#”.
+We prefix class methods with “ . ” and an instance method with  “#”.
 * We use a `context` block to describe a context where this test should pass.
 * We use an `it` block to describe a specific example or “test case”.
-* We use `expect(...).to` or `expect(...).not_to` to define expected outcomes. `Eql` is then our matcher to fully define an expectation of our piece of code.
+* We use `expect(...).to` or `expect(...).not_to` to define expected outcomes. `eql` is then our matcher to fully define an expectation of our piece of code.

 If we run our spec, we’ll get a new failure, `NoMethodError`.
 So we must create that method.